JDC600/theFisher/README.md

 # theFisher
-Phising application in python (in progress)
+Phising application in bash (in progress)